Why Is Black Friday Called Black Friday?

 In 2013, police shot a Chicago Kohl’s shoplifter as he fled in his car.
 He was dragging an officer who was stuck halfway into the vehicle.

-The most violence seems to occur at Wal-Mart, leading to the Twitter hashtag each year #Walmart fights.
-In 2012, two people were shot outside of a Wal-Mart in Tallahassee Florida.
+In 2012, two people were shot outside of a Walmart in Tallahassee Florida.
 They were fighting over a parking space.

 The worst Black Friday occurred in 2008 when a man was trampled to death.
-Despite being 6'5" and 270 pounds, temporary worker Jdimytai Damour died of asphyxiation when crowds stampeded into as New York Wal-Mart.
+Despite being 6'5" and 270 pounds, temporary worker Jdimytai Damour died of asphyxiation when crowds stampeded into as New York Walmart.
 At least 2,000 people broke down the doors, trapping Damour in a vestibule where he suffocated.
 Eleven other shoppers were also injured, including a pregnant woman.
-It seems the police have a right to call Black Friday by a negative name.
+The police have a right to call Black Friday by a negative name.